hytromo/MacroPolo/README.md

         every 'interval' milliseconds.
 It will run the function 'function' when it has checked 'times' times for the pixel color (and it hasn't found it, otherwise it exits).

-### pixel_color_in_area

-        Searches the rectangle area 'rectangle' for the color 'color'.
-        If the 'color' is found inside 'rectangle' then it returns True as first argument and the point where the pixel was found as the 2nd argument If nothing is found then it simply returns False.
-        The rectangle is a tuple [x, y, width, height], where x, y the coordinates of the top left corner and width, height the width and the height of the rectangle.
-        The color is a string with a hexadecimal representation of a color (e.g. #000000)

-### wait_for_no_pixel_color_special

-        Waits till the point 'point' is not of color 'color', checking every 'interval' milliseconds.
-It will run the function 'function' when it has checked 'times' times for the pixel color (and it hasn't found it, otherwise it exits).

-### wait_for_no_pixel_color_in_area

-        Waits till the rectangle 'rectangle' does not contain a pixel of color 'color', checking every 'interval' milliseconds.
-        Then it simply exits returning the pixel where the color was found first.
-        The rectangle is a tuple [x, y, width, height], where x, y the coordinates of the top left corner and width, height the width and the height of the rectangle.
-        The color is a string with a hexadecimal representation of a color (e.g. #000000)

-### wait_for_pixel_color_in_area

-        Waits till the rectangle 'rectangle' contains a pixel of color 'color', checking every 'interval' milliseconds.
-Then it simply exits returning the pixel where the color was found first.
-        The rectangle is a tuple [x, y, width, height], where x, y the coordinates of the top left corner and width, height the width and the height of the rectangle.
-        The color is a string with a hexadecimal representation of a color (e.g. #000000)

-### pixel_color_in_area_counter

-        Searches the rectangle area 'rectangle' for the color 'color'.
-        It returns an integer indicating the times that the 'color' was found inside the 'rectangle'.
-        The rectangle is a tuple [x, y, width, height], where x, y the coordinates of the top left corner and width, height the width and the height of the rectangle.
-        The color is a string with a hexadecimal representation of a color (e.g. #000000)

-### wait_for_no_pixel_color_in_area_special

-        Waits till the rectangle 'rectangle' does not contain a pixel of color 'color', checking every 'interval' milliseconds.
-        It will run the function 'function' when it has checked 'times' times for the pixel color (and it hasn't found it, otherwise it exits).
-        The rectangle is a tuple [x, y, width, height], where x, y the coordinates of the top left corner and width, height the width and the height of the rectangle.
-        The color is a string with a hexadecimal representation of a color (e.g. #000000)